Diffusion on language model encodings for protein sequence generation: Continuous diffusion on LM representations of protein sequences

 \paragraph{Token Reconstruction.}

 Our architecture utilizes the ESM-2 decoder, which was pre-trained alongside the encoder on masked language modeling objectives.
 We found that additional fine-tuning of the decoder, specifically for amino acid reconstruction, improves sequence generation accuracy from latent representations $x$ during inference.
 The decoder maintains a simple architecture with a single linear layer.
+For CHEAP and SaProt representations, we fine-tune their corresponding pretrained decoders alongside the diffusion model, similar to our approach with ESM-2.
+We found that low-dimensional embeddings (e.g., ESM-2 8M, $d=$~320) are less robust to small perturbations than higher-dimensional ones (ESM2/SaProt 650M, $d=$~1280, CHEAP, $d=$~1024).
+Fine-tuning the decoders helps minimize these effects during diffusion generation.

 \paragraph{Length Determination.}

 Determining sequence length is a key challenge in the inference phase.
 While many discrete diffusion models \citep{gong2022diffuseq, yuan2022seqdiffuseq, li2022diffusion, mahabadi2023tess} generate padding tokens alongside semantic tokens, we found this approach suboptimal for protein generation.
 Instead, we employ two distinct strategies for training and inference.